2025 Gun Bills updated Saturday, 8 March at 9:19 AM

 weapons

-1st Substittute added coordinating language for when HB133 is passed.
+1st Substitute added coordinating language for when HB133 is passed.

 Passed by House Judiciary Committee on 2/6 by vote of 6-0-5.